babrar/knowledge-base/notes/data_engineering/ETL vs ELT.md

 - ETL can help with data privacy and compliance, cleansing sensitive data before loading into the data destination, while ELT is simpler and for companies with minor data needs.

 NOTE: In ETL, there are additional implicit steps before Transforming the data.
 Those steps involve pulling the data from the warehouse into a separate machine for computing the transformation and another step to push back the data into the warehouse.
-This is required becuase the data storage is decoupled from the compute unit.
+This is required because the data storage is decoupled from the compute unit.
 However, in a cloud based data warehouse like Snowflake, these steps are not necessary since the transformation can take in place.
 Thus, it is called ELT.